by Ren Zelen

 This film is also a great travel advertisement for the city-state of Singapore.
 I admit to being biased, having lived there and having much affection for the place and the Singaporean people.
 However, it’s not quite the city that the film shows us – it’s certainly gorgeous, friendly and futuristic, but it’s also conservative, hardworking, straight-laced and regulatory, and there is barely a passing reference to any of the males in the film having done their compulsory national service!
 It is not ‘Vegas’ – it is a marvellous mix of Asian cultures and foods, history and science-fiction, and it is distinctly ‘family friendly’.

 Singaporean travelogue aside, the most important thing about Crazy Rich Asians is its English-speaking Asian cast.
 I’ve seen many films about Asians in their native languages, but few about the Asian diaspora.
 It’s been 25 years since a Hollywood studio has funded a film set in the present-day which features an entirely Asian, Asian-American, Asian-British cast – the last example being The Joy Luck Club (1993).
 Last year, only four out of the hundred top-grossing films featured an Asian protagonist.

 Hollywood is undoubtedly watching the success of the film in order to gauge whether it should green light more Asian-centric projects.
 The reception for Crazy Rich Asians in the US might indicate there is a huge audience out there, and the universal appeal of this gentle, romantic, silly, sometimes cynical, rags-to-riches fantasy, makes it likely to do well in the international market too.

-Crazy Rich Asians is out 14th September!
+Crazy Rich Asians is out on DVD & Blu-Ray now!